+Jeannette couldn't help staring.
 The black man who walked up from the back row of chairs had to be the tallest person in the room.
-Jeannette couldn't help staring up at him.
 He was imposing, not heavy but muscular, with skin so dark that against his arms and neck, his sky-blue polo shirt seemed to glow.
-He had a mass of tight charcoal-colored curls piled up half a foot deep on his scalp.
+He had a mass of tight charcoal-coloured curls piled up half a foot deep on his scalp.

-"Sam," he said when he got to the podium, "I have to tell you, I'm so glad to see you."
+When he got to the podium, he said, "Sam, I have to tell you, I'm so glad to see you."
 His voice sounded dark and rich and made Jeannette think of chocolate.
 He held out his hand.
 "Seriously.
 You probably don't remember me, but I sang in the chorus for your audition."